Boost Executive Resume Success with 6 Strategies

 4. Modernize the look and be original

 You can’t expect to stand out in a stack of resumes that all look the same.
 While considering the unique needs of each audience, employ design tactics to guide the reader’s eye, and draw attention to important career impacts.
-Visual resumes are written for people, not machines, so save your design resume for modern job search tactics like referrals and networking (not online applications).
+Visual resumes are written for people, so save your design resume for modern job search tactics like referrals and networking (not online applications).
 More on this in point #5 below.

 What do recruiters think about the actual LOOK of a resume?
 In this Jobscan article, a recruiter emphasizes the importance of resume presentation and how professionally written resumes stand out: